antono2/vulkan/README.md

 GLFW releases different binaries for different compilers, which are in different directories.
 I assume you will also have to pass the `-cc <compiler>` parameter to V when compiling the app.

-Alternatively, you can keep the default tcc compiler in V and just build the [GLFW binaries from source](https://www.glfw.org/docs/latest/build_guide.html).
+Alternatively, you can keep the default tcc compiler in V and build the [GLFW binaries from source](https://www.glfw.org/docs/latest/build_guide.html).

 ## Run Examples
 There is an app `vk_glfw_volk.v`, which opens a window and listens for keyboard events.